What is the Difference Between a Frenulum and Tongue Tie?

 If you're unsure whether your baby’s frenulum is normal or causing problems, a thorough evaluation from a trained provider can help you get the clarity—and support—you need.

 Curious about whether your baby may have a tongue or lip tie?
-We’re here to help with compassionate, evidence-based care.
+We’re here to help with compassionate, science and evidence-based care.

 References: